zulip/zulip/templates/zerver/help/include/admin.md

-tab of the [Administration](/help/change-your-organization-settings) page.
+tab of the [Manage organization](/help/change-your-organization-settings) page.